sausin/laravel-ovh/README.md

 # Set a specific key
 php artisan ovh:set-temp-url-key --key=your-private-key
 ```
-The package will then set the relevant key on your container.
-If a key has already been
+The package will then set the relevant key on your container and present it to you.
+If a key
-set up previously, the package will warn you before overriding the existing key.
+has already been set up previously, the package will warn you before overriding the existing
-If you'd like to set up a new key anyway, you may use the `--force` flag with the command.
+key.
+If you'd like to force a new key anyway, you may use the `--force` flag with the command.

-Once you got your newly generated key, you must add it to your `.env` file:
+Once you got your key configured in your container, you must add it to your `.env` file:
 ```dotenv
 OS_TEMP_URL_KEY='your-private-key'
 ```